-Currently, we are in lockdown in New Zealand so cabin fever is a real thing.
-Something I highly suggest even more in today’s environment is that you eat your lunch outside while working from home.
+Something I highly suggest is that you eat your lunch outside while working from home.

-And if your feeling ambitious leave all your electronics inside to truly soak in nature in and hopefully the sun too!
+And if you’re feeling ambitious leave all your electronics inside to truly soak in nature and hopefully the sun too!

 Bring in some greenery

 As I mentioned before nature is super important, so if you have any house plants bring them into your office/workspace too!
-They can help solve an abundance of benefits, they look great and give you something to watch flourish and grow.
+They can help solve a multitude of benefits, they look great and give you something to watch flourish and grow.

-Change things up, you are working, living and sleeping in the same place during the lockdown, it becomes so it’s easy to become stuck for thoughts and idea.
+Change things up, you are working, living and sleeping in the same place, it’s easy to become stuck for thoughts and ideas.